paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step4.md

 `chmod +x /loops.sh`{{execute}}

-Now, let's run the loop in the background
+Now let's put some burden on the nginx pod and run the loop in the background

 `nohup /loops.sh &> /dev/null &`{{execute}}